Origin of radio polarization in pulsar polar caps: Discussion

-Our results of 3D simulations confirm the findings of 2D simulations that the escaping electromagnetic waves represented by the Poynting flux are associated with the plasma bunches \citep{Philippov2020,Cruz2021b} and also the waves propagate without significant absorption in the Poynting flux channels that are located in open magnetic field line regions of low plasma density \citep{Benacek2024b}.
-Such a Poynting flux channel is defined by those magnetic field lines where the magnetospheric currents are small and do not allow significant pair production, typically $1 > j_\mathrm{mag}/j_\mathrm{GJ} \geq 0$.
-There, the relativistically modified plasma frequency is below the frequency of the electromagnetic waves.
+Our 3D simulations confirm the findings of 2D simulations that the escaping electromagnetic waves represented by the Poynting flux are related to the dense plasma bunches \citep{Philippov2020,Cruz2021b}.
+The absorption of the Poynting flux associated with plasma bunches turns out to be lower in the 3D simulations than in the 2-D case of \citet{Benacek2024b}.
+This may be the result of the lower grid resolution or the difference in the dimensionality, but we do not know which is the more decisive factor at this stage.

-The escaping radiation forms single or double component profiles, depending on the observed latitude across the polar cap, when the flux is averaged over 8.7\,$\mu$s, .
-The polar cap can produce diverse types of observed pulsar profiles under the assumption that the radiation is not strongly affected by its propagation through the magnetosphere.
-The distance from the magnetic axis is derived from the swing of the PA profile, but the estimates are not consistent with the RVM assumptions, as we discuss below.
-High temporal variability of the radio flux, similar to our model results, is indeed typical for single pulses \citep{Cao2024b}.
-We consider this to be another strong point in favor of our model, together with the radio power and spectrum, the pulse profiles, and polarization curves.
-More complex profiles can be attributed to a non-dipole structure of the magnetic fields in the polar cap (and therefore to the magnetospheric current profile $j_\mathrm{mag}/j_\mathrm{GJ,axis}$) and to the radiative transfer effects.
+The waves that escape from the dense plasma bunches can then propagate without significant absorption in Poynting-flux channels that are located in regions of low plasma density and open magnetic field lines \citep{Benacek2024b}.
+Such a Poynting flux channel is defined by the relativistically modified plasma frequency being below the frequency of the electromagnetic waves.
+The magnetospheric currents are small and do not allow significant pair production, typically $1 > j_\mathrm{mag}/j_\mathrm{GJ} \geq 0$.

-Our current model cannot however answer the question of how the Poynting flux propagates through the magnetosphere and to what extent the flux can be absorbed or reflected.
-The absorption of the Poynting flux associated with plasma bunches turns out to be lower than in the case of \citet{Benacek2024b}.
-We cannot, however, say whether this is the result of a lower grid resolution or the differences in the initial and boundary conditions.
+The escaping radiation forms single- or double-component profiles when averaged over 8.7\,$\mu$s, depending on the observed latitude across the polar cap.
+The polar cap can produce diverse types of observed pulsar profiles under the assumption that the radiation is not too strongly affected by its propagation through the magnetosphere.
+The distance from the magnetic axis is derived from the swing of the PA profile, but the estimates are not consistent with the RVM, as we discuss below.